rcgsheffield/vscoderemote_bessemer/README.md

 ## Preparation Steps

-### ShARC preparation (see below for [Bessemer preparation](#bessemer-preparation))
+### Stanage preparation (see below for [Bessemer preparation](#bessemer-preparation))

 The preparation steps only need to be executed once.
-You need to carry out those steps to set up the basic configuration for your ShARC account with regards to the code-server.
+You need to carry out those steps to set up the basic configuration for your Stanage account with regards to the code-server.

-Login to the ShARC cluster and start an interactive job with:
+Login to the Stanage cluster and start an interactive job with:

 ```
-qrshx
+srun --pty bash -i
 ```
 Load the modules for one of the code-server installations:

 ```
-module load apps/vscode-server/4.2.0/binary
+module load code-server/4.16.1
 ```

 [Jump to step Initiate code-server](#initiate-code-server)